-While taking apart the assembly, they took note of the condition of each part.
-First they took off the wheel, and confirmed they were still intact.
+As they took apart the assembly, they looked at the condition of each part.
+First they removed the wheels, and confirmed they were still intact.
 Next they looked at the “fixed point”, and didn’t see any damage to it either.
 Before they even took out the bushings from the fixed point, and they saw this:

 A bearing is used in the same way as a bushing, except they are expected to last a lot longer (or have a longer life) than a bushing.
 The type of bearing my husband used is called a ball bearing.
-A ball bearing consists of two rings (an out and an inner) with small balls in between them.
+A ball bearing consists of two rings (an outer ring and an inner ring ) with small balls in between them.

-Now that the bearings were installed, it was time to see if the wheels had stopped wobbling, and take the car for a test run!
+Now that the bearings were installed, it was time to take the car for a test run, and see if the wheels had stopped wobbling!
 So my husband and son headed outside, and continued racing their cars.
 The handling of my husband’s car was much better, and he and my son played til the sun came down.

 And that is a great example of what a mechanical engineer does in a factory.
-They find equipment that is a failure point, and upgrade it to something that will last longer!
+They find equipment that is about to break, and upgrade it to something that will last longer!

 Are you interested in a hobby car to teach your kids about engineering?
 My husband is using the Traxxas 76044-1 LaTrax SST.
 We’ve been able to teach my son so many things from this car.
 Keep a look out for coming posts on the other lessons we’ve taught him!